Last Updated on

 Body Scan Videos

-This guided body scan exercise is offered by the Meditation Coach, Greg de Vries, and has been viewed over 540,000 times on YouTube.
-This is a shorter exercise than the previous video, with a duration of 10 minutes, but also includes an introduction to the body scan beforehand.
+This guided body scan exercise is offered by meditation coach Greg de Vries and has more than 930,000 views on YouTube.
+It also includes an introduction to the body scan beforehand.

-Finally, the video below is another popular 30 minute guided meditation that moves into the practice after a short introduction from narrator Michael Sealey.
+The video below is a popular 30-minute guided meditation that moves into the practice after a short introduction from narrator Michael Sealey.
 This meditation is also available as a downloadable track from Michael Sealey’s website and from iTunes.

 Other Guided Meditation

 YouTube channel TheHonestGuys offers a guided meditation video on YouTube intended to provoke a deep state of relaxation.
-This video is an extremely popular one with over 9 million views.
+This video is an extremely popular one with more than 14 million views.
 The video clocks in at a little over 18 minutes and includes relaxing visuals and nature sounds as well as narration.

 If you’re trying to settle down for a night of restful sleep, the guided meditation for sleep from Jason Stephenson may be perfect for you.
 This video, described as “floating among the stars,” layers Stephenson’s soothing voice over a visual of twinkling stars and peaceful piano music.
 At just over an hour, this video provides ample opportunity to float off to sleep, and the 6 million views suggest that it has helped many viewers drift into a peaceful rest.

 If you enjoyed Michael Sealy’s body scan, you may like his guided meditation video for detaching from overthinking.
-This video is another popular one with over 5.3 million views, and it is also available for download from his website.
+This video is another popular one with more than 16 million views, and it is also available to download from his website.
 This video is specifically intended for those struggling with anxiety, depression, Obsessive-Compulsive Disorder (OCD), or other conditions involving persistent overthinking and negative thoughts.

 Other Online Resources

 To learn more about other MBSR resources, visit the University of Massachusetts Center for Mindfulness website or the University of California San Diego’s Center for Mindfulness website.
-Both institutions provide excellent resources for those interested in practicing, studying, or finding training in MBSR.
+Both institutions provide excellent resources for those interested in practicing and studying MBSR.

 The Mindfulness Programs website also offers great content and information about MBSR.
 You can find this website here.

-Mindful meditation can not only address current stress, but also help you defend against future stress, create a deep and lasting sense of peace, and even improve physical measures like blood pressure and heart rate.
+Mindfulness meditation not only addresses current stress, but it can also help you defend against future stress, creating a deep and lasting sense of peace.
+It can even improve physical measures like blood pressure and heart rate.

 - Butzer, B., Day, D., Potts, A., Ryan, C., Coulombe, S., Davies, B., & Khalsa, S. B. S. (2015).
 Effects of a classroom-based yoga intervention on cortisol and behavior in second- and third-grade students: A pilot study.
 Journal of Evidence-Based Contemporary & Alternative Medicine, 20, 41-49. doi:10.1177/2156587214557695

 - Kabat-Zinn, J (2013).
-Full Catastrophe Living: Using the Wisdom of Your Body and Mind to Face Stress, Pain, and Illness.
-New York: Bantam Dell.
+Full catastrophe living: Using the wisdom of your body and mind to face stress, pain, and illness.
+New York, NY: Bantam Dell.

 - Lin, S., Huang, C., Shiu, S., & Yeh, S. (2015).
 Effects of yoga on stress, stress adaption, and heart rate variability among mental health professionals—A randomized controlled trial.
 Worldviews on Evidence-Based Nursing, 12, 236-245. doi:10.1111/wvn.12097